FK Polimlje

 FK Polimlje (ФК Полимље) is a football club based in Prijepolje, Serbia.
-They compete in the West Morava Zone League, the fourth tier of the national league system.
+They compete in the Serbian League West, the third tier of the national league system.

 History

 Founded in 1926, the club participated in the Second League of FR Yugoslavia for two seasons between 1996 and 1998.

+While they only finished 6th in the 2024-25 season, Polimlje was assigned a final place in the third tier to fill Loznica's spot.